Michael-F-Bryan/github-template/README.md

 conditions.

 The intent of this crate is to be free of soundness bugs.
-The developers will do their best to avoid them, and welcome help in analyzing and fixing them.
+The developers will do their best to avoid them, and welcome help in analysing and fixing them.

 [API Docs]: https://michael-f-bryan.github.io/{{project-name}}
 [crev]: https://github.com/crev-dev/cargo-crev